The properties of primordially-seeded black holes and their hosts in the first billion years: implications for JWST: Introduction

 The puzzling nature of these early black holes has also revived an interest in the cosmological seeding mechanism offered by primordial black holes (PBHs) generated soon after the Big Bang \citep{hawking1971, carr1974, carr2005, carr-green2024}.
 PBHs can accelerate the formation of early individual structures through the ``seed effect" which dominates for PBHs making up a small mass fraction of dark matter.
 In this case, the Coulomb effect of a single black hole generates an initial density fluctuation that can grow through gravitational instability \citep[e.g.][]{hoyle1966, carr-rees1984, carr-silk2018}.
 Generating structures earlier than possible in the Cold Dark matter (CDM) paradigm, these PBHs have already shown to naturally yield high $M_{\rm BH}-M_*$ ratios that are implausible using astrophysical black hole seeding mechanisms \citep{dayal2024_pbh,zhang2025, ziparo2025}.
 Influencing the halo mass function at early times \citep{zhang2024}, PBHs have also been used to explain of the over-abundance of luminous and massive systems seen with the JWST at $z \gsim 11$ \citep{liu2022,yuan2024,gouttenoire2024,matteri2025}.

 In a previous work, \cite{dayal2024_pbh} constructed a simple analytic model to show how PBHs could offer an attractive alternative solution to the extremely high black hole masses and black hole-to-stellar mass ratios observed for GHZ9 and UHZ1 at $z \gsim 10$.
 We now extend that to a framework called {\sc phanes} ({\bf P}rimordial black {\bf h}oles {\bf a}ccelerating the assembly of {\bf n}ascent {\bf e}arly {\bf s}tructures) that follows the evolution of an entire population of PBHs using their mass spectra, and their impact on the properties of their hosts.
 This model also includes an improved prescription for gas accretion onto halos, its accretion onto the black hole and conversion into stars.
 We start by detailing the model in Sec. \ref{sec_theory} before discussing the key observables for such systems at $z \sim 5-15$ including the resulting black hole and stellar mass functions (Sec. \ref{sec_bhmf}), the black hole mass-stellar mass relations (Sec. \ref{sec_mbhms}), the Eddington fractions as a function of the black hole and stellar mass (Sec. \ref{sec_fedd}) and their metal enrichment (Sec. \ref{sec_metmbh}).
+In this work, we use the black hole data both from systems selected as LRDs and as normal AGN.

 We adopt a $\Lambda$CDM model with density parameter values of dark energy, dark matter and baryons of $\Omega_{\Lambda}= 0.673$, $\Omega_{m}= 0.315$ and $\Omega_{b}= 0.049$, respectively, a Hubble constant $H_0=100\, h\,{\rm km}\,{\rm s}^{-1}\,{\rm Mpc}^{-1}$ with $h=0.673$, spectral index $n=0.96$ and normalisation $\sigma_{8}=0.81$ \citep[][]{planck2020}.
 Throughout this work, we use a Salpeter initial mass function \citep[IMF;][]{salpeter1955} between $0.1-100 \msun$ for the mass distribution of stars in a newly formed stellar population.